slbailey/Retrovue/docs/legacy/Retrovuew Plex Integration.md

 ### **Step 3: Use the Token**

-- Paste this token into Retrovue when adding your Plex server
+- Paste this token into RetroVue when adding your Plex server
 - Keep this token secure - it provides access to your Plex server

 ## 🔄 Smart Synchronization System

 ### **Incremental Sync Strategy**

-Retrovue implements a sophisticated incremental synchronization system that dramatically improves performance by only processing content that has actually changed in Plex since the last sync.
+RetroVue implements a sophisticated incremental synchronization system that dramatically improves performance by only processing content that has actually changed in Plex since the last sync.

 #### **Plex `updatedAt` Field Integration**

 Every piece of content from Plex includes an `updatedAt` timestamp that indicates when the content was last modified.
-Retrovue leverages this field to implement intelligent incremental sync:
+RetroVue leverages this field to implement intelligent incremental sync:

 ```python
 # Database schema includes updated_at_plex field for all content types